systbiol/reports/2023_June/CommunicationsReport_June2023.md

 - Instagram: [Systematic Biologists](https://www.instagram.com/systematicbiologists/)
 	- This account was started by the graduate student representatives a few years ago, but has been fairly inactive recently.
 I believe there is interest in making this account active again, but it is unclear who knows the login information.

+## Website Updates

+I have made regular updates to the website with Society announcments.
+With support from the Legacy Committee, a graduate student assistant (Ben Toups) helped me make extensive updates to historical records on GitHub and the SSB website in the second half of 2022.
+I also recently met with members of the DEI committee, who had great ideas for ways to update the website to help make the Society more inclusive.
+I plan to prioritize their suggested updates in the second half of 2023.